 This course is designed to give students a working knowledge, appreciation and understanding of our heritage through the study of American history, culture, geography, economics, and politics.
-Emphasis is placed on building and expanding organizational techniques and reinforcing critical reading, writing, and thinking skills.
+Topics of study will begin at colonization all the way through, but not limited to, World War II.
+Emphasis is placed on building and expanding upon various skills such as critical thinking, writing, and reading comprehension.
 Students are expected to complete regular reading and writing assignments, and actively participate in independently designed projects.
 At the honors level, this course is more rigorous, and moves at a faster pace.
 Additional homework will be required.